BettercareHealth/bettercare/maternal-mental-health/0-4-acknowledgements.md

 Graeme Arendse created the illustrations (email: [boeta.gee@gmail.com](mailto:boeta.gee@gmail.com)).

 We acknowledge all colleagues who have made suggestions and offered constructive criticism.
-It is only through constant feedback that the content of the Perinatal Education Programme can be improved.
+It is only through constant feedback that the Bettercare books can be improved.

 We are particularly grateful to the Harry Crossley Foundation for their generous funding for the production of this book.